jaybeeuu/jaybeeuu-dev/packages/posts/src/jest-transforms/jest-transforms.md

 [Pnpm's strategy of linking packages save disk space](https://pnpm.io/motivation#saving-disk-space).

 But that breaks our regexp.
-Even though that file path still has `node_modules/chalk` init, the string matches the regexp ( and so does not get transformed
+Even though that file path still has `node_modules/chalk` in it, the string matches the regexp ( and so does not get transformed
 ) since it also contains `node_modules/.pnpm`.